 Two-Stroke Boat Engines in California

 There is no ban on two-stroke boat motors in California.
-Although some lakes do not allow the use of high-emission two-stroke motors, that’s not what the state law says.
+Although some lakes do not allow high-emission two-stroke motors, that’s not what the state law says.
 Especially in saltwater lakes and rivers, there are no restrictions on such engines.

-The carbureted and electronic-injection two-strokes may face restrictions but only in some Californian lakes when it comes to rules.
-However, there is another engine type, which is the direct injection two stroke motor.
+The carbureted and electronic-injection two-strokes may face restrictions, but only in some Californian lakes regarding rules.
+However, there is another engine type, which is the direct injection two-stroke motor.

 Direct Injection Two-Stroke Engine

-These engines all post 1999 designs.
-When it comes to eco-friendliness, the direct-injected engines are much cleaner and don’t attract any objections.
+These engines were all post-1999 designs.
+Regarding eco-friendliness, the direct-injected engines are much cleaner and don’t attract any objections.

 Apart from some emission limits, there are no legal issues with the direct-injection two-stroke motorboats.
 These engines are free to go on any waterway in California.
 These engines also have an identification label.